 There are several methods when it comes to making the hair.
-You can create hair using generators in Maya and 3ds Max or use FiberMesh in ZBrush.
+You can create hair using generators in Maya and 3ds Max (see our post on Maya tutorials for Maya tips) or use FiberMesh in ZBrush.
 Also, you can bake or just draw hair on a plain surface with an alpha channel.
 Personally, I prefer to create hair using CurveTube, and when the first shape is finished, I use hPolish to give it some smoothness and to adjust the shape.

 07. Adjust clothes

 Here I use Mask Lasso and Extract.
 You can adjust shapes using the Move brush.
 At this point, I use ZRemesher to make edges lie correctly on the form.
 Sometimes I begin with creating some folds or use guides to make a mesh.

 08. Create folds

 You can use Marvelous Designer as a starting point, but I prefer to use Orb_Cracks, to make the folds exactly how I want them.
 Remember, our character is stylised, so don't make it too realistic by adding too many folds.

 I did base meshes in 3ds Max and finalised them in ZBrush.
 Bumps, cracks, scratches – but you have to know when to stop.
 I also used ZModeler to crease edges.

 10. Add textures

 When retopology and UVs are done, we can finally take care of textures.
 I love Substance Painter for its simplicity and massive number of instruments.
 I prefer a Spec/Gloss workflow because it gives more options for working with materials.